Showing posts with label Dilip Kumar. Show all posts

 This is an English Translation of “Kaditham”, a short story written by Dilip Kumar.
 Translated by Saravanan.
 K. This is 45thEnglish Translation in the Tamil short Stories series.

-“Do meet me exactly at 3 in the afternoon” – Mittu Mama had kept me informed one day in advance.
-It was for the letter routinely written, addressed to Kanshyam Mama replete with words evoking sympathy to ask him for money.
+“Do meet me exactly at 3 in the afternoon”—Mittu” Mama had kept me informed one day in advance.
+It was for the letter routinely written, addressed to Kanshyam Mama, replete with words evoking sympathy to ask him for money.
 Mittu Mama is the brother of my grandma.
 A very poor man.
 Kanshyam uncle is Mittu mama’s wife’s sister’s husband, a very rich man.

 Usually the letters written by Mittu Mama were not appealing to read.
 I agreed to write a couple of letters, at times, for him in a month as his fingers had started quivering due to his old age.
-Since those letters were perceived to be documents of secret, only I was permitted to handle them which had resulted in a sort of intimacy between Mittu Mama and I, such as the one found between a gentleman and his lady love laced with tiny elements of secrecy.
+Since those letters were perceived to be documents of secret, only I was permitted to handle them, which had resulted in a sort of intimacy between Mittu Mama and me, such as the one found between a gentleman and his lady love laced with tiny elements of secrecy.

 When I went to Mittu Mama, he was lying down with his head on a big cement cushion over there.
 His legs were found frozen inside two polythene bags and lying like two bundles on a small pillow.
-On seeing me, he addressed me lovingly, “Come…my dear body builder”.
+On seeing me, he addressed me lovingly, “Come…my dear bodybuilder.”
 Mittu Mama must be 70 years old.
 Big eyes.
 Sunken cheeks.
-Thick eye brows.
+Thick eyebrows.
 Sharp nose.
 Thin frame.
 Cotton Dhoti.
 Cotton vest.
 Worn out Poonool.
 It had been so many years since Mittu Mama’s wife, Jamuna aunty died.
 He didn’t share good terms with his sons and daughters in law living at the rear side of the house.
 They had allotted him a front room facing the street.

-“You may start writing down now” Mama started dictating with his usual suspense laden words and warned me not to interrupt him.
+“You may start writing down now.”
+Mama started dictating with his usual suspense-laden words and warned me not to interrupt him.

 ‘Respected Kanshyamji,

-Beseeching you to accept the humble greetings from Mittu, your wife’s sister brother living in Sowkarpettai, Chennai.
+Beseeching you to accept the humble greetings from Mittu, your wife’s sister's brother living in Sowkarpettai, Chennai.
 We are all happy here.
 I request you to assure me that your family members are also leading a contented and joyful life.

 I once again reiterate that I started despising everything just because of these reasons.
 My death would comfort everyone.
 Wouldn’t it?
 Your burden of sending money every month will also get reduced.
 You are aware that my sons are good for nothing.
 The elder one keeps playing Bulbuldhara, going after his wife.

-“Rajini, My son in second number, is a poor chap.
+“Rajini, my son in second number, is a poor chap.
 A good person.”

 “Without cross talk, write down what I say.
 He is still unable to come out of his pressing burden of responsibilities towards his wife and children.
 It all happened yesterday.
-While writing about it, my eyes are filled with tears”
+While writing about it, my eyes are filled with tears.”

 I looked into Mittu Mama’s eyes.

 “What are you looking at?
-Do continue”
+Do continue.”

 I glanced at his head and ensured what he had told me to write was true.

-I don’t have trust in my daughters in law.
+I don’t have trust in my daughters-in-law.

-I want to hand you over all those Gods before my death.
-Please inform my sister, I mean your wife that it is my last wish.
+I want to hand you over all those gods before my death.
+Please inform my sister, I mean your wife, that it is my last wish.
 We are not certain that our children would be sincerely following all these once we are gone.
 Let my sister serve Gods as much as she could.
 After her death, you can throw them away either in a well or river.
 Apart from these, I have some sacred books and Ganga water in a small pot.
 I want to give you all of them.
-Among the books, you must keep Hanuman Malisa ((Anjaneya Kavach) and Bhagavadam blessed by Dongre Maharaj for yourself.
+Among the books, you must keep Hanuman Malisa (Anjaneya Kavach) and Bhagavadam blessed by Dongre Maharaj for yourself.
 Keeping them with you will help you ward off bad spirits in the house and ensure prosperity.

 What do you infer from this incident?

 In spite of that, I am thinking of my death.
-Despite having a lot of reasons for me to die, I am faced with both pleasure and pain when I think how I am able to stay alive.
+Despite having a lot of reasons for me to die, I am faced with both pleasure and pain when I think about how I am able to stay alive.

-The broker, Ranjith who studied along with me died for a breath ten days ago without giving any troubles.
+The broker, Ranjith, who studied along with me, died for a breath ten days ago without giving any troubles.
 Like this, three prominent lives were lost in this street within the last three months.

 Nothing more than these at present to write about.